 The Ventura County Entitlement Area participates in the local Continuum of Care and consults with the VC CoC on funding recommendations for homeless services and housing.
-The VC CoC Board consists of a wide variety of community partners including non-profits such as United Way Ventura County, Downtown Ventura Partners, Gold Coast Health Plan, city and County representatives from the Cities of Thousand Oaks, Simi Valley, Fillmore, and Oxnard as well as the Area Housing Authority of the County of Ventura, a local business Dyer Sheehan Group Inc. and community advocates with lived experience.
+The VC CoC Board consists of a wide variety of community partners including Ventura County Community Foundation, Public Housing Authorities, Ventura County Community College District, County agencies, Gold Coast Health Plan, and representatives from the Cities of Thousand Oaks, Simi Valley, Fillmore, and Oxnard as well as a local business Dyer Sheehan Group Inc. and community advocates with lived experience.
 Requests for Proposals are developed reflecting adopted VC CoC priorities and staff evaluate and score applications.
 Staff analysis is presented to the VC CoC Data and Performance & Evaluation committee before moving to the VC CoC Board and then for ratification by the County Board of Supervisors.
 The VC CoC also receives recommendations from other entitlement areas including California State ESG funds.